xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-submodules.md

 ## Update a Submodule

-The keyword package hosted on Github may change following an update from other collaborators.
+The keyword package hosted on Github might change following an update from other collaborators.

 In our example, a new custom keyword file is added to the remote repository: